-Back in 2018 the tomb of Diagoras Diagorides was brought to light in Marmaris (South West Turkey) by a group of archaeologists.
-It was a pyramid shape and was the resting place of the famous Greek Athlete.
+In 2018, a group of archaeologists unearthed the tomb of Diagoras Diagorides in Marmaris (South West Turkey), a pyramid-shaped structure and the resting place of the famous Greek athlete.

-Before the discovery, the monument was thought to be a holy site and the local people used to come and pray.
-This was the case over 50 years ago as the locals thought it was the crypt of a saint.
+Before its discovery, people believed the monument to be a holy site and came to pray there, especially over 50 years ago when locals thought it was the crypt of a saint.

-Unfortunately, once the news broke out that it was not a holy site, but the tomb of Diagoras, the site was pillaged.
+Unfortunately, once news broke that it was not a holy site but Diagoras’s tomb, looters pillaged the site.

 This saddens me, as whether the site was for a saint, somebody famous or somebody unknown, it is a complete lack of respect.
 Sometimes we have to say the human race has a lot to answer for.